 - Practices to minimize the use of pesticides, herbicides, and fertilizers.
 Procedures will include requirements for use of slow-release fertilizers on PEDA-owned property, in addition to reducing and managing fertilizer/pesticide/herbicide use (i.e., proper use, storage, and disposal, and using only in accordance with manufacturer's instructions). - Practices for lawn maintenance and landscaping activities at PEDA-owned property that are protective of water quality.
 Practices include reduced mowing frequency, proper management and disposal of grass clippings and leaf litter and use of alternative landscaping materials (e.g., drought resistant planting).
 Grasses will be mowed to a height no greater than 6 inches and no lower than 3 to 4 inches.
-Blowing organic waste materials onto impervious surfaces will be prohibited. - Practices for pavement sweeping.
+Blowing organic waste materials onto impervious surfaces will be prohibited.

+Practices for pavement sweeping.

-Please note that PEDA has not determined a routine frequency nor a contractor for street sweeping at the WSBP.
+Please note that PEDA has not determined a routine frequency for street sweeping at the WSBP but the need for sweeping will be evaluated quarterly.